Bortiz25/pet-store-website/README.md

 "timeStamp": String
 }

 The action field has the string value "Added product" or "Deleted product".
-The timestamp string is the javascript Date object stringifyed.
+The "timestamp" value is a javascript Date object stringifyed.
+Whenever we add or delete a product from the 'products' collection, we also add the product to the 'audits' collection.
+This allows us to display the audited data on our admin Page.
 ## database.js

 The database file contains code to connect our Node.js application to MongoDB.